CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 1. Press **ctrl+s** to save the file, then continue with the exercise.

 ### Task 8: Add code to delete messages and the queue

+In this task, you delete the messages from the queue and then remove the entire queue itself, ensuring all resources created by the app are properly cleaned up.

 1. Locate the **// ADD CODE TO DELETE MESSAGES AND THE QUEUE** comment and add the following code directly after the comment.
 Be sure to review the code and comments.